networkx/nx-guides/content/exploratory notebooks/facebook_notebook.md

 import pandas as pd
 import numpy as np
 import networkx as nx
-import matplotlib.pyplot as plt
+from networkx.algorithms import community import matplotlib.pyplot as plt from random import randint
 ```

 * The edges are downloaded from the [stanford website](http://snap.stanford.edu/data/ego-Facebook.html) and saved in a dataframe.
 Each edge is a new row and for each edge there is a `start_node` and an `end_node` column